imajeet5/DSA-solved-problems/refrences/DataStructures/notes/tree.md

 #### Post-Order Traversal

 **L->R->D** First we visit the left sub-tree and then the right sub-tree and finally data.
 This is bottom up approach.

+## Binary Search Tree

+There are two main properties of BST, for every node, N:-

+1. Everything in N's left sub-tree is less then N's data.
+2. Everything in N's right sub-tree is greater then N's data.

+- Inorder traversal of the BST is sorted